Vance says Israel-Hamas ceasefire "going frankly better than I expected"

 "We are doing very well," he said.
 "We're in a very good place.
 We're going to have to keep working on it, but I think we have the team to do exactly that."

-Kushner said it's "amazing to think it's only been a week" since the peace agreement was signed.
+The IDF early Wednesday morning also said the remains of one of the returned hostages had been identified as Sgt.
+Maj. (res.)
+Tamir Adar, 38.
+The IDF said he was killed during Hamas' Oct.
+7, 2023, terror attack and his body was then taken to Gaza.

+It was not immediately clear whether Zalmanovich and Adar were the two whose remains were released by Hamas on Tuesday.

-"A lot of people are getting a little hysterical about different incursions one way or the other, but what we are seeing is that things are going in accordance," Kushner insisted.
+"A lot of people are getting a little hysterical about different incursions one way or the other, but what we are seeing is that things are going in accordance," Kushner said Tuesday.
 "Both sides are transitioning from two years of very intense warfare to now a peacetime posture."

+Kushner appeared optimistic, saying it's "amazing to think it's only been a week" since the peace agreement was signed.

-Vance said the last week has given him "great optimism" the ceasefire is going to hold.
-The vice president said his visit has been in the works for months, but he wanted to "see how things were going" on the ground so he could report back to the president.
+Vance said the last week has given him "great optimism" the ceasefire is going to hold, adding that he'd come to Israel to "see how things were going" on the ground so he could report back to the president.

+The U.S. and Israel need to be "a little bit flexible" on the issue of Hamas' disarmament, he said.

+"I'm not going to do what the president of the United States has thus far refused to do, which is put an explicit deadline on it, because a lot of this stuff is difficult," he said of Hamas' time to disarm.
+"A lot of this stuff is unpredictable."

 "There are not going to be American boots on the ground in Gaza," Vance said.
 "The president of the United States has made that very clear, all of our military leadership has made that very clear.
 What we can do is provide some useful coordination."